oasys/photos-migration/README.md

 ## Transcode

-If not all the photos import, it is possible that some of them may have failed due to (incompatible media types)[https://support.apple.com/en-us/HT209029].
+If not all the files import, it is possible that some of them may have failed due to [incompatible media types](https://support.apple.com/en-us/HT209029).
 These will need to be transcoded to a supported file type.

 ### getlist.pl